Practical advice from families can ensure people with learning disabilities or autism avoid institutional care.

 Authors: Bringing Us Together

 Too many people with learning disabilities or autism are admitted to mental health hospitals and institutions.
 This is usually because they are getting no support or the wrong kind of support.
-This Family Survival Guide from Bringing Us Together was created by families to explains how the system works and offers practical advice on how to get the best results for the whole family.
+This Family Survival Guide from Bringing Us Together was created by families to explain how the system works and offers practical advice on how to get the best results for the whole family.

 From the Introduction: